awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 ### Example 1: Allow a user to create a bucket but only in a specific region<a name="condition-key-bucket-ops-1"></a>

-Suppose an AWS account administrator wants to grant its user \(Dave\), permission to create a bucket in the South America \(São Paulo\) region only\.
+Suppose that an AWS account administrator wants to grant its user \(Dave\) permission to create a bucket in the South America \(São Paulo\) Region only\.
 The account administrator can attach the following user policy granting the `s3:CreateBucket` permission with a condition as shown\.
 The key\-value pair in the `Condition` block specifies the `s3:LocationConstraint` key and the `sa-east-1` region as its value\.

 **Note**
 In this example, the bucket owner is granting permission to one of its users, so either a bucket policy or a user policy can be used\.
 This example shows a user policy\.

-For a list of Amazon S3 regions, go to [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.
+For a list of Amazon S3 Regions, go to [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.

 ```
 {